Emerald Cut Engagement Rings – Read Before Buying

 3. The Length to Width Ratio is Very Important

-All emerald diamonds in our diamond search engine have the length and width listed.
+All emerald diamonds in our conflict free diamond search engine have the length and width listed.
 The ratio is simply the length divided by the width.
 This number will help you see how narrow or wide the diamond is.

 See, the larger the length to width ration is, the longer and skinnier the diamond will be.
 Though people usually prefer a diamond between 1.2 to 1.8, I think an emerald diamond should have a minimum ratio of 1.3 and a maximum of 1.6.